-The FortiClient Configurator Tool is available from the Fortinet Developer Network.
+The FortiClient Configurator Tool is available for free download from the Tools > Personal Toolkit section of the Fortinet Developer Network.

 An account is required to access the Fortinet Developer Network.
-Information about creating an account is available on FNDN
+Information about creating an account is available at https://fndn.fortinet.net/